 We are constantly looking for technical innovations that reduce the environmental impacts of our tunnels, also through eco-design solutions.
 An innovative practice that Ghella has implemented in recent years is the use of steel fibres instead of the traditional iron reinforcement of the segments, the elements that compose the ringlining of the tunnel.
 This choice leads to a significant simplification of the segment production process requiring less labour, thereby reducing the risk of injury, and offering better durability and ductility of the elements.
-In this way, we are able to reduce, while maintaining the in a similar reduction in the emissions associated to the element due
+In this way, we are able to reduce, while maintaining the same performance, steel content in the concrete by 30-50%, resulting in a similar reduction in the emissions associated to the element due to less steel used per m of segment.

 In addition, the carbon footprint of steel fibres and reinforcement bars can vary based on the industrial, energy and environmental cases, the former is lower, hence leading to a further reduction in the overall emissions of the fibre-reinforced elements compared to bar reinforced ones.
-With specific reference to the worksites where we saved CO , emissions for each single project, between 53% and 82% compared to the solution of reinforcement with bars, saving a total of 2,750 tCO {\rm 2ed} equivalent to the emissions associated to the average energy consumption of more than 850 Italian families in a with the aim of limiting raw material depletion and reducing the environmental footprint associated with the supply of goods, by applying the following principles:
+With specific reference to the worksites where we saved CO200 emissions for each single project, between 53% and 82% compared to the solution of reinforcement with bars, saving a total of 2,750 tCO\2ea, equivalent to the emissions associated to the average energy consumption of more than 850 Italian families in a

+The specific nature of the activities performed at our with the aim of limiting raw material depletion and reducing the environmental footprint associated with the supply of goods, by applying the following principles:

-Give preference to materials with the highest circular economy benefits from non-renewable sources.
+Give preference to materials with the highest benefits for the circular economy from non-renewable sources.
 The most significant raw materials for us are aggregates and cement, which make up 86% of the total, mainly used for the on-site production of concrete.
 The most significant semi-finished material is Ready mix concrete.
 Where possible, we install mills for the transformation of the excavation material into aggregates, so as to reduce our dependency on external procurement.